aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/text-and-fonts/format-text/_index.md

 - replace system drawing
 lastmod: 2026-07-17
 linktitle: Set Text Alignment with Aspose.Drawing for .NET
-og_description: Prevent text overflow by setting text alignment in Aspose.Drawing for .NET.
+og_description: Prevent text overflow by aligning text in .NET images.
 Learn to draw string on image, center text in rectangle, and replace System.Drawing.
 og_image_alt: 'Developer guide: Prevent text overflow by aligning text in Aspose.Drawing for .NET'
-og_title: Prevent Text Overflow – Set Text Alignment with Aspose.Drawing for .NET
+og_title: Prevent Text Overflow – Align Text in .NET Images
 schemas:
 - author: Aspose
   dateModified: '2026-07-17'
-  description: Learn how to prevent text overflow by setting text alignment in Aspose.Drawing
-    for .NET and add text to images.
+  description: Learn how to prevent text overflow by aligning text in .NET images and add text to pictures.
 Step‑by‑step guide with examples.
-  headline: Prevent Text Overflow – Set Text Alignment with Aspose.Drawing for .NET
+  headline: Prevent Text Overflow – Align Text in .NET Images
   type: TechArticle
-- description: Learn how to prevent text overflow by setting text alignment in Aspose.Drawing for .NET and add text to images.
+- description: Learn how to prevent text overflow by aligning text in .NET images and add text to pictures.
 Step‑by‑step guide with examples.
-  name: Prevent Text Overflow – Set Text Alignment with Aspose.Drawing for .NET
+  name: Prevent Text Overflow – Align Text in .NET Images
   steps:
-  - name: '**Aspose.Drawing Library** – download it [here](https://releases.aspose.com/drawing/net/).'
+  - name: '**Aspose.Drawing Library** – download from the [Aspose.Drawing .NET library download page](https://releases.aspose.com/drawing/net/).'
-    text: '**Aspose.Drawing Library** – download it [here](https://releases.aspose.com/drawing/net/).'
+    text: '**Aspose.Drawing Library** – download from the [Aspose.Drawing .NET library download page](https://releases.aspose.com/drawing/net/).'
   - name: '**Development Environment** – Visual Studio 2022 (or any C# IDE).'
     text: '**Development Environment** – Visual Studio 2022 (or any C# IDE).'
   - name: '**Basic .NET knowledge** – you should be comfortable with C# projects and